 Henry’s siblings after his death

-In the 1911 Census Catherine, Albert and William were all living together in Bermondsey and then in 1915, at the age of 39, Catherine married Frederick Arthur Strange.
+Catherine, Albert and William are shown in the 1911c living together in Bermondsey, and then in 1915, at the age of 39yrs Catherine married Frederick Arthur Strange.
 In the 1939 register brother Albert is still living with his sister and her husband in Bermondsey.
+Catherine died in 1965.

-I believe Walter remained unmarried and appears in the 1939 register as a ‘Motor Trimmer’, retired.
+I believe Walter lived on unmarried and appears in the 1939 register as a ‘Motor Trimmer’ retired.